 This course covers the major areas of data communications and networking.
 It uses the OSI layered approach and focuses especially on the TCP/IP protocols and the internet.
 LAN technologies and the configuration of routers and switches are also included.
-Prerequisite: CS 225.
+Offered fall semester alternate years (fall 2017).
 Three credits.